nabla-c0d3/nabla-c0d3.github.io/_posts/2016-02-21-ssl-kill-switch-twitter.markdown

 Some time ago, [SSL Kill Switch][ssl-kill-switch-gh] somehow stopped working on the Twitter iOS App, preventing the interception and decryption of the App's HTTPS traffic for reverse-engineering purposes.
 Twitter was actually one of the first iOS Apps to implement SSL pinning, and I remember using it as a test App when I started working on the first version of SSL Kill Switch, a few years ago.

-I finally took the time to investigate this issue and just released [v0.10 of SSL Kill Switch][ssl-kill-switch-dl], which will work on Twitter iOS again.
+I finally took the time to investigate this issue and just released [v0.10 of SSL Kill Switch][ssl-kill-switch-dl], which will work on Twitter iOS again (and any [CocoaSPDY][cocoa-spdy] App).

 ### Why it stopped working